nori-dot-eco/contracts/docs/Market.md

 Withdraws a removal to the supplier.

-_Withdraws a removal to the supplier address encoded in the removal ID.
+<i>Withdraws a removal to the supplier address encoded in the removal ID.
 ##### Requirements:

-- Can only be used when this contract is not paused._
+- Can only be used when this contract is not paused.</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |